peterfab9845/tigerftp/README.txt

 - Build with "make"
 - Run client/server with "make run_client"/"make run_server"
 - Test script is not changed.
 Run with "make test"
+- Generate test files with "make gen" (takes a minute to run) -> 1 and 2 are different with recognizable text
+-> 3-100 are 50MB files from /dev/zero
-- Hostnames can be used as well as IP addresses (thanks to getaddrinfo)
+- Hostnames can be used as well as IP addresses in tconnect
 - Port can be set in common.h (don't use parens around it, the stringify won't work) -> Default port is 2100
 - Server will bind to all local interfaces